ibm-cloud-docs/cis/cli/cli-firewall.md

 `-d value, --domain value`    DNS Domain ID.

-`-i value, --instance value`  Instance name.
+`--output FORMAT`  Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

 ## Get Firewall events